 These trains are put together at night or early in the morning.
 During that time, you may not have power or heating/AC.
 It does not take too long for them to make this move, and they are gentle when moving cars, or at least try.

-Boarding And Riding Amtrak Routes With Multiple Numbers
+Boarding and Riding Amtrak Routes With Multiple Numbers

 When preparing to board the train, have your ticket in your hand and listen for instructions.
 Sleeper and coach cars for each section are together, but the sleepers may not be together.